storm2910/marie/README.md

 $ marie add app-name
 ```

-Creates a custom Sails application with Socket.io, CoffeeScript, Stylus, Jade, a powerful file include system with support for coffeeScript files, and Bower for managing your frontend modules.
+Creates a custom Sails application with Socket.io, CoffeeScript, Stylus, Jade, a powerful File Include system for easy bundle, and Bower for managing your frontend modules.

 ######  Frontend CoffeeScript file include example